fernandojunior/python-boilerplate-module/README.md

 * LICENSE - Informs users and contributors what they can and can't do with the project [reference](https://guides.github.com/activities/contributing-to-open-source/).
 * Makefile - Automates useful commands to use with make, a build automation tool [reference](https://en.wikipedia.org/wiki/Makefile).
 * MANIFEST.in - Adds extra resources in distributions as only modules and packages are included by default [reference](https://pythonhosted.org/setuptools/setuptools.html).
-* module_name.py - The core code of the project [reference](https://docs.python.org/3/tutorial/modules.html).
+* module_name.py - The core code of the project.
 * README.md - Details for the project on how to build, install, use and contribute to it [reference](https://guides.github.com/activities/contributing-to-open-source/).
 * requirements* - Contains the dependencies of the project to be installed using pip [reference](https://pip.readthedocs.org/en/stable/user_guide/#requirements-files).
 * setup.cfg - Configures some settings of the tools used in the project [reference](https://docs.python.org/3/distutils/configfile.html).